 Jasper was in heaven, though.
 There was nothing better than his two healthy, beautiful, spoiled brats and their mother, who still was never the first to admit when she was wrong.
-She was, however, the first and last thought on Jasper's mind when he began and ended his everyday, normal life.
+She was, however, the first and last thought on Jasper's mind when he began and ended his day.

 Rosalie and Emmett had four of their own kids: Edward Masen (but he went by Masen), Jason, Riley, and Isabella.

 Much like the woman she was named for, Izzy was the light in everyone's eyes.
 Her older brothers were blind to her faults and ran off every boy who even thought about asking her out.
 Isabella worshipped her older brothers and cockblocked every chance she could.

 Edward would have died for any of his children or grandchildren, and he spent the sixteen years after Bella's death showing them how much he loved them all.
 To him, there was no better way to honor Bella than to love and cherish his family as she would have.

 Every Christmas was spent at Edward's house.
 He had weekly lunches with Alice and Rosalie.
 He even took up golfing, a sport he hated, so he, Jasper, and Emmett could spend time together and talk about "guy stuff."
 He spent the rest of his life attending football games, school plays, family camping trips, playing tea party, and telling his grandchildren about their grandmother.